The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Models

 \end{widetext} where in the last line I used the Hubbard-Stratonovich transformation to linearize the quadratic terms.
-The Parisi solutions of the SK model prescribe how to parametrize the matrix of the overlaps $\{Q_{a,b}\}$ \cite{10.1142/0271}.
+See the SI or, for instance, \cite{nishimori2001statistical}, for details about the formal mathematical derivations of the previous and following expressions.
+The Parisi solution of the SK model prescribes how to parametrize the matrix of the overlaps $\{Q_{ab}\}$ \cite{10.1142/0271}.
 The easiest way to parametrize the matrix of the overlaps is the replica symmetric solutions (RS), where the overlaps are equal and independent from the replica index:

-Then a sequence of better approximations can be obtained by breaking, by step, the replica symmetry, from the 1-step replica symmetric breaking (1-RSB) to k-step replica symmetric breaking (k-RSB) solutions.
-The infinite k-step limit of k-step replica symmetric breaking solution gives the exact solution of the SK model \cite{10.2307/20159953}.
-The sequence of k-RSB approximations can be seen as nested non-linear operations \cite{Parisi_1980}, see appendix for details.
+A sequence of better approximations can then be obtained by breaking the replica symmetry step by step, from the 1-step replica symmetric breaking (1-RSB) to the k-step replica symmetric breaking (k-RSB) solution.
+The infinite k limit of the k-step replica symmetric breaking solution gives the exact solution of the SK model \cite{10.2307/20159953}.
+The sequence of k-RSB approximations can be seen as nested non-linear operations \cite{Parisi_1980}, see the SI for details.

 Every k-step replica symmetric breaking solution leads to adding a Gaussian integral and two more free variational parameters to the representation of the $\rho^{\pm}$ functions.
 In the following, we will use a feed-forward representation that enlarges the space of parameters, using a more computationally friendly non-linear operator.
-Numerical evidence of the quality of the approximation used is shown in the appendix.
-Overall, the parametrization of the overlaps matrix allows to perform the sum over all the configurations of the variables $\mathbf{x}_{i>}$ getting rid of the exponential scaling with the system's size of the number of parameters.
-The final AR-NN architecture of the SK model ($\text{SK-ARNN}$) is, see appendix for details,
+Numerical evidence of the quality of the approximation used is shown in the SI.
+Overall, the parametrization of the overlaps matrix, which introduces free parameters in the derivation, allows the summing of all the configurations of the variables $\mathbf{x}_{i>}$ eliminating the exponential scaling with the system's size of the number of parameters.
+The final ARNN architecture of the SK model is as follows (see the SI for details):